 In recent years I have hosted workshops on topics such as economic and demographic change in Latin America, inequality and factor prices during globalization, the construction and use of longitudinal data and historical prison records.
 I have served on the editorial boards of Enterprise and Society, the Australian Economic History Review, Continuity and Change and the organizing boards for the Biographical Dictionary of American Economists, Canadian Association of Latin American and Carribean Studies, the Canadian Network for Economic History, the Social Science History Association and the International Economic History Association.
-Currently I edit two journals, the Australian Economic History Review (soon to become the Asia-Pacific Economic History Review) and Social Science History.
+Currently I contribute to the editing of two journals, the Asia-Pacific Economic History Review and Social Science History.

-Within the University of Guelph I have contributed to the management of the Collaborative International Development Studies program, the Guelph-Saskatchewan Guatemala semester and research in the Gordon S. Lang School of Business and Economics.
+Within the University of Guelph I have contributed to the management of the Collaborative International Development Studies program, the Guelph-Saskatchewan Guatemala semester and the office of research and graduate studies in the Gordon S. Lang School of Business and Economics.

 Twitter – @kris_inwood